stephomi/nomadsculpt.com/manual/docs/tools.md

 ![](./videos/tool_smooth.mp4)

 ### ![](./icons/tool_mask.png) Mask
 This tool lets you mask vertices.
-Masked vertices can't be sculpted or painted afterwards, this is a way to "protect" areas. `Unmask` will erase where the mask has been painted.
+Masked vertices are protected from sculpting or painting.  `Unmask` will erase where the mask has been painted.

-Similar to selections in 2d painting programs, masks can be painted with a brush UI, or shape selections, blurred or sharpened.
+Similar to selections in 2d painting programs, masks can be painted with a brush, or made with shape selections, blurred or sharpened.

 Unlike 2d painting programs, they can also be made via facegroups, and masks can be used to create new geometry via extrusion/extraction style operations.